bytes-zone/bytes-zone/content/posts/nix-script.md

 main = Data.Text.IO.putStrLn "Hello, World!"
 ```

-Well, that works, but I've traded speed for this flexibility: run time has grown to over 2 seconds!
+Well, that works, but I've traded speed for flexibility: run time has grown to over 2 seconds!
 Eep!

 I don't think I should have to make this trade, so I wrote [`nix-script`](https://github.com/BrianHicks/nix-script).
-It transparently manages a compilation and nix-shell cache for scripts, and lets you specify dependencies and build commands inside your source file!
+It transparently manages a compilation cache for these kinds of scripts, and lets you specify dependencies and build commands inside your source file!

-That means the example above can be rewritten like so:
+That means the `nix-shell` example above can be rewritten like so:

 ```haskell
 #!/usr/bin/env nix-script